No Thx, WOAT son.

 Edited by kball, October 04, 2013 - 07:32 AM.

 Praying for 1.
 Kobe's Health (a special 20th season, like he deserves), 2.
 Draft Picks Ballin (they better.
 Seems half the team hasnt played in league) 3.
-Miracle Move (We still need 2 more impact guys), 4.
-Hibbert (change of scenery and attitude sorely needed) 5.
+Miracle Move (We still need 2 more impact guys, but Bass and Lou are solid moves), 4.
+Hibbert (trimming down, change of scenery and attitude sorely needed) 5.
 Upshaw (If he works out, mitch and jim and ryan deserve major kudos as the risk is minimal).
 Staples (some renewed energy in that building, been a total morgue last couple years)

 READY FOR SEASON!